State Legislatures and Housing Reform project monitors how state lawmakers are working to address their states’ housing challenges in 2023.

 Legislation from Rep. Seth Bongartz would address both density and parking requirements in Vermont.
 In H 68, duplexes would be allowed by right anywhere in all areas zoned for single-family homes.
 Where city sewer and water connections are available, up to four units would be allowed per lot by right.
 Parking minimums would be capped at one parking space per housing unit.

 As of May 18, the bill has not yet been heard in committee.

-Another bill, S. 100, has made significant progress.
-Also known as the Housing Opportunities Made for Everyone” (HOME) Act, S. 100 awaits the governor’s signature.
-This bill will:
+Another bill, S. 100, has made significant progress and was signed into law in early June.
+Also known as the Housing Opportunities Made for Everyone” (HOME) Act, S. 100 includes several important reform measures, including: